 Avant's portfolio of brands caters to a variety of cannabis consumer preferences, meeting ever-evolving tastes, trends and price points across targeted consumer segments.
 The Company endeavours to help drive the cannabis industry forward through intelligent, innovative and transparent brand and product development.
 Examples of the Company's strategy include being the first premium brand to package in glass bottles in Canada, the development and introduction of Canada's first legal blunt, and being the first premium recreational brand to include terpene profiles on product packaging.

 BRANDS

 BLK MKTTM

-- Designed to resonate with legacy consumers experienced connoisseurs who consume only top-shelf flower. - 35 SKUs are available as at July 13, 2023. - Products include: Dried flower, pre-rolls, BLNT, concentrates, and vapes.
+- Designed to resonate with legacy consumers experienced connoisseurs who consume only top-shelf flower. - Products include: Dried flower, pre-rolls, BLNT, concentrates, and vapes.